2016 NCAA Division I men's basketball championship game: Game summary

 Down by three points, North Carolina tied the game on an "unbelievable" double-clutch three-pointer by Paige with 4.7 seconds remaining.
 After the game, North Carolina Coach Roy Williams remarked "he turned a broken play into a great play".
 Villanova then called a time-out to set up their final play, one that they had practiced "every single day" during the season, called "Nova".
 After receiving the in-bounds pass, Arcidiacono passed with less than two seconds to Jenkins, who hit a game-winning, buzzer-beating three-point shot.
 It was the first buzzer-beating shot to win an NCAA men's national title since Lorenzo Charles' dunk for North Carolina State University in 1983, and the first title game ever to end on a buzzer-beating three-pointer.
 "Kris Jenkins lives for that moment", remarked his coach Jay Wright.

 Paige finished with a game-high 21 points and a game-high 6 assists for North Carolina.
 Berry added 20 points for the Tar Heels and Johnson scored 14 while collecting a game-high 8 rebounds.
 Booth came off the bench to lead Villanova with a career-high 20 points.
 Arcidiacono scored 16, Jenkins added 14, and Hart had 12 points and 8 rebounds.
 As a team, Villanova finished 28 of 48 from the field (58%) and 8 of 14 from three (57%).
 North Carolina made 11 of 17 three-point attempts (65%) and was 27 of 63 overall (43%).
 The Tar Heels won the rebounding battle 33–23, including 14 offensive rebounds to just two for Villanova.
 The teams combined for just 21 turnovers.

 It was Villanova's second NCAA championship.
 Their first championship was in the 1985 Championship Game, when they defeated the Georgetown Hoyas in what is often considered one of the greatest upsets of all time.
 Rollie Massimino, the head coach of the 1985 Wildcats, was on hand to watch the 2016 Championship Game.
-The Wildcats finished the tournament with the second-largest average margin of victory in tournament history, behind only the 1996 Kentucky team.
+The Wildcats finished the tournament with the third-largest average margin of victory in tournament history, behind the 1996 Kentucky team and the 2024 UConn team.